What is the Internet?

 The Internet already contains billions of words on hundreds of thousands of subjects, so it can be difficult to find what you are interested in.

+Choosing an ISP depends largely on what you want.
 If you don't know much about PCs and are completely new to the Internet, AOL and CompuServe are worth considering.
-They are both easy to use but can prove expensive for intensive users.
+They're both easy to use, but can prove expensive.

-For businesses or users with a little more experience, try UUNet Pipex, an established, reliable ISP, which now covers 90 per cent of the UK.
+For businesses, or users with a little more experience, try UUNet Pipex, an established, reliable ISP, which now covers 90 per cent of the UK.
+BTNet, Netcom, Xara and Demon are other alternatives.
+The following is a list of ISPs with the most number of subscribers.

-- Make sure your chosen access provider can give you access with a local telephone call
+- Make sure your chosen ISP can give you access with a local telephone call.

-- Check what software your ISP provides, whether it is registered and whether it works with your machine
+- Check what software your ISP provides, whether it is registered and whether it works with your computer kit.

 - What do you need Internet access for?
 If you want extra services, first make sure your ISP can offer them.